SarkisKhachatryan/somethingMoney/server/tests/COVERAGE.md

 ## Notes

 - ✅ All critical routes now have comprehensive black box tests
-- ✅ Service layer tests have been added for exchange rates and exports
+- ✅ Service layer tests have been added for exchange rates, exports, and notifications
-- ✅ All 143 tests are passing
+- ✅ All 212 tests are passing
+- ✅ Coverage improved from 80% to 86% with latest test additions
-- ⚠️ Some edge cases and error paths still need coverage
+- ⚠️ Some error handling paths and edge cases still need coverage (see COVERAGE_GAPS.md)
-- 📈 Coverage improved from 45% to 80% in recent updates
+- 📈 Coverage improved from 45% to 86% overall